-Kakslauttanen, a hotel made up from two villages of cosy log cabin chalets in Lapland, will make your dreams come true.
-Not only can you cosy up by log fires and meet Santa, you can also sleep under the stars in their hybrid log-and-glass igloos, enabling you to dose off watching those magical northern lights.
+Kakslauttanen, a hotel made up of two villages of cozy log cabin chalets in Lapland, will make your dreams come true.
+Not only can you cozy up by log fires and meet Santa, but you can also sleep under the stars in their hybrid log-and-glass igloos, enabling you to dose off watching those magical northern lights.

 Kakslauttanen Arctic Resort